aglushkov/jat/README.md

 ```

 ### Attributes
 All attributes are delegated to serialized object.
-We can define attributes in various of simple ways. \
 Attributes will be inherited by subclasses, but they can be redefined there.

 ```ruby